-- Adopt-A-Cat also allows you to search by location and breed to find your perfect Siamese match.
+- Adopt-A-Pet also allows you to search by location and breed to find your perfect Siamese match.
 It boasts that it is the largest North-American pet adoption website.

-These sites are a compilation of rescues all around the country, and you can search by your ZIP code and breed of cat to find a Siamese cat for adoption in your area.
+These sites are a compilation of rescues all around the country, and you can search by your ZIP code and breed to find a Siamese cat for adoption in your area.

-Local city animal shelters, the local Humane Society, and the S.P.C.A. are always full of kittens that need homes.
+Local city animal shelters and local humane societies are always full of kittens that need homes.
 Purebred cats, including Siamese kittens, do pop up there.
 They are usually the cheapest option when it comes to adoption fees, but they will likely know very little about the kitten's background or temperament.

 Beware of advertisements, as they may call themselves an animal "rescue," while they are actually trying to sell their cats.
-Always adopt from 501(c)(3) nonprofit organizations to ensure that you are dealing with a real rescue.
+Always adopt from 501(c)(3) nonprofit organizations to ensure that you are dealing with a real rescue shelter.